 For many people, shopping for a large meal is a weekly tradition, the centrepiece of a holiday gathering or even a reward after a strenuous workout.
 But enough tradition or reward can take a toll on the strength of your teeth, and no one enjoys the discomfort resulting from tooth sensitivity.
 This sensation can indicate several factors, one of which often leaves people wondering: Are my teeth sensitive to sugar?
+Have a look at what tooth sensitivity is and some of its symptoms:

 Effects of Sugar on Teeth